SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

     (...)
     ```

-3. Restart your server and application.
+3. Restart the server and the application.

-If the application is set to German language, the user settings menu will show **User settings (de)** instead of the default **Benutzereinstellungen**.
+>**Info:** If the application is set to German, the user settings menu will show **User settings (de)** instead of the default **Benutzereinstellungen**.

-This way you can add new or modify existing translations.
-Note that doing so does not disable default translations.
-A new file will extend existing translations.
+This allows you to add new or to modify existing translations.
+Doing so does not disable default translations as a new file will extend existing translations.

-You can also retrieve default translation .po files from *./my-app-i18n/node_modules/@c8y/ngx-components/locales*.
-These files can be copied to your *locales* directory, and then edited.
+You can retrieve the default translation *.po-files* from *./my-app-i18n/node_modules/@c8y/ngx-components/locales*.
+To edit these files copy them to your *locales* directory.

 ### Adding new languages

-It is possible to define new languages that are not supported by default.
+To define new languages that are not supported by default, follow the example below.
+This examples defines the translation in Italian.
-The example below introduces Italian language.

 1. Create the new translation file `translations/locales/it.po`: